 As part of the usual protocol, end investors in Korea also have to make site visits before their investment committees can sign off on deals, Yoo said.

-“There’s been a focus on getting creative and entrepreneurial about how to get something done,” said Maggie Coleman, a senior managing director in JLL’s real estate investment banking and global loan sales group.
+“There’s been a focus on getting creative and entrepreneurial about how to get something done,” said Maggie Coleman, JLL’s head of international capital for the Americas.
 “The South Korean investors we work with, across the spectrum, have remained active in reviewing deals throughout this timeframe.”